 While the beginning of this process is all the better for the old methods, when it comes to tempering and depositing, modern machines are invaluable as they give you complete control and consistency.
 Roasting and conching are more of an art – you need a feel for them – this is more of a science.

-A piece of spare pipe on the Hacienda has proved my accidental hero and shaped the 100% cacao bar into a cylinder.
-When I couldn’t decide what to use as a mould for my earliest batches of cacao, I noticed a length of the pipe on the floor of my workshop.
-I chopped up all I had into moulds and it worked beautifully, I kept the shape when I started making it in Devon and it rolls out of the factory better.
+A piece of spare pipe on my farm proved my accidental hero.
+When I couldn’t decide what to use as a mould for my earliest batches of 100% cacao, I noticed a length of the pipe on the floor of my workshop.
+I chopped up all I had into moulds and it worked beautifully, I kept the shape when I started making it in Devon.
 It’s great for grating and keeps better because it has a lot less surface area than a flat bar.